 PO1.
 CRITICAL THINKING: To objectively analyze, interpret and evaluate issues and to form judgements.
 PO2.
-EFFECTIVE COMMUNICATION: The ability to improve four basic PO2.
-1 skills of speaking, listening, reading and writing clearly in person and also through electronic media in English and in at least one other Indian language.
-PO3.
-SOCIAL INTERPRETATION: The capacity to elicit views of others, mediate disagreements and help reach amicable conclusions in group situations.
-DO 4 PO4.
-EFFECTIVE CITIZENSHIP: Ability to build an empathetic social 2011 concern and equity centered national development and the ability to cut with an informal awareness of issues and participate in civic life through volunteering.
+EFFECTIVE COMMUNICATION: The ability to improve four basic skills of speaking, listening, reading and writing clearly in person and also through electronic media in English and in at least one other Indian language.
+DO2 COCIAI INTERPRETATION.
+The second of the sec PO3.
+SOCIAL INTERPRETATION: The capacity to elicit views of others, mediate disagreements and help reach amicable conclusions in group situations. situations.
+PO4.
+EFFECTIVE CITIZENSHIP: Ability to build an empathetic social concern and equity centered national development and the ability to cut with STATISTICS. an informal awareness of issues and participate in civic life through volunteering.
 PO5.
-ETHICS: Recognize different value systems including one's own self, understand the moral dimensions of one's decisions and accept 1.3 responsibility for the same.
-70.4 PO6.
+ETHICS: Recognize different value systems including one's own self, 100. understand the moral dimensions of one's decisions and accept responsibility for the same. responsibility for the surfie.
+PO6.
 ENVIRONMENT AND SUSTAINABILITY: Ability to understand the issues of environmental contexts and sustainable development and act accordingly.
 PO7.
-SELF DIRECTED AND LIFE LONG LEARNING: Increasing the ability 2 0 to engage in independent and life-long learning in the broader context of socio- technological changes.
+SELF DIRECTED AND LIFE LONG LEARNING: Increasing the ability to engage in independent and life-long learning in the broader context of socio- technological changes.